-I’ve just listened to this wonderful podcast, Stay Free.
-Only one day after it’s release I find I have blasted through all three episodes.
+I’ve just listened to this wonderful podcast.
+One day after it’s release I find I have blasted through all three episodes.
 It’s an infectious listen.
 Somehow Chuck D. Is the perfect narrator for this riotous diatribe on the ‘Only Band that Matters’.

 As a modern musician and frequent concert goer, I can’t imagine the early punk days.
 Dodging fights is nothing I’m new to but this sounded like war.
 They speak of beer bottles being thrown on stage in Glasgow.
 Hell, you can’t even be trusted with a damn water bottle’s cap these days.
 We’ve been made soft but maybe shit is bad enough in America that we’ll see this tide sway the other way.

 What struck me heavily is a moment when a reporter is speaking to Strummer.
 He asks with all the violence at his shows what he stands for.
 With no hesitation Strummer says, “Anti-fascist.”
 The Clash were the original Anitfa under similar circumstances as today.

 was facing massive poverty and riots come 76/77.
 Punk was born of this anger and the way the British Government failed a generation.
 Unfortunately, what came along with popularity was Nazis and a far right group called The National Front, trying to latch onto the punk scene.